mcordier/pysubopt/libs/doc-summarize/README.md

 ### Problem Formulation

-In the DocumentSummarization package, the text summarization problem is formulated as follows:
+In the doc-summarize package, the text summarization problem is formulated as follows:

 - The ground set $V$ represents all the sentences in a document.
 - For extractive document summarization, the objective is to select a small subset $S$ that accurately represents the document (ground set $V$).